DFE-Digital/get-to-an-answer/docs/architecture/adr/001-azure-elz-terraform-subnet-workaround.md

 ## Context and Problem Statement

-When deploying to the Enterprise Landing Zone (ELZ) we experienced a major blocker.
-There was a policy that kept failing our terraform infrastructure deployment.
-There was a lot of trial and error from research and colleague sugeestion.
+When deploying to the Enterprise Landing Zone (ELZ) we encountered a major blocker: a policy repeatedly caused our Terraform infrastructure deployment to fail.
+There was considerable trial and error based on research and colleagues’ suggestions.

 We found that: